 A post shared by The Global Work & Travel Co. (@globalworkandtravel) on

-Continue to the modern port city of Rotterdam.
+The journey continues to the port city of Rotterdam.
 ‘Manhattan on the Maas’ and ‘Gateway to Europe’ are common names for this energetic, multiethnic city.
 The trendy hotspots and nightlife often remind people of the bustling city of Berlin in Germany.
 Make your way through Witte de Withstraat - a multicultural, artsy street which represents the typical Rotterdam atmosphere.

 TIPS & TRICKS